2024 Ra'anana attack: Assailants

 The assailants were Mahmoud Zidat, 44, and Ahmad Zidat, 25, brothers from Bani Na'im in the Hebron area, who were staying in Israel illegally, working in a city car wash.
-The two were had been apprehended several times before for staying in Israel illegally.
-In May preceding the attack, Mahmoud Zidat was caught for illegal stay, and was sentenced to a relatively short punishment of 20 days of actual imprisonment in addition to a conditional sentence, partly due to consideration of his personal and family situation, despite 6 previous convictions.
+The two had been apprehended several times before for staying in Israel illegally.
+In May, preceding the attack, Mahmoud Zidat was caught for illegal stay, and was sentenced to a relatively short punishment of 20 days of actual imprisonment in addition to a conditional sentence, partly due to consideration of his personal and family situation, despite 6 previous convictions.

 The Shin Bet, Israel’s internal security agency, reported that the pair aimed to carry out the attack in response to Israel’s war on Gaza.
 Avichay Adraee, the Israeli military's Arabic spokesman, was allegedly targeted due to his prominence in Arab media as a representative of Israeli forces.
 Police investigation indicated that months before the attack, Ahmed Zidat observed Adraee at a restaurant and considered attacking him but was unarmed at the time.
 Zidat reportedly returned to the area for weeks, armed with a knife, in search of Adraee but did not encounter him again.

+One of the assailants reportedly told police that after the start of the Gaza war, "Initially, we intended to stab Jews, but then we decided to run over as many Jews as possible."

+Mahmoud and Ahmad pleaded guilty and were convicted in July 2024 on charges including aggravated murder and causing injury.
+In April 2025, an Israeli court sentenced them to life imprisonment plus 60 years.